MicrosoftDocs/customer-insights/ci-docs/compute-migrate-infrastructure.md

 ## Required action

- Recreate the private links for the customer storages used in Customer Insights
+ Recreate the private links for the customer storage protected by private networks and firewalls used in Customer Insights.

+## Due date

+ It is important to note that the due date for creating the required private links is September 1, 2023.
+Not creating the private links by that date will result in errors when performing operations such as data ingestion, segment refreshing, measures, activities, and other tasks.

 ## Prerequisites